 Architecture

 When you type a request in your IDE, the agent loads context from Rosetta first — then follows your organization's proven workflows.
-Source code never leaves your machine.
+Rosetta is designed so that source code stays on your machine.

 Progressive Disclosure